Tony0720/DCNP/README.md

-# Dual-Conditional-Normalization-Pyramid-Network-for-Face-Photo-Sketch-Synthesis
-Dual Conditional Normalization Pyramid Network for Face Photo-Sketch Synthesis
+# Dual Conditional Normalization Pyramid Network for Face Photo-Sketch Synthesis (DCNP)
-## DCNP

-Pytorch Code for "Dual Conditional Normalization Pyramid Network for Face Photo-Sketch Synthesis".
+Pytorch Code for "Dual Conditional Normalization Pyramid Network for Face Photo-Sketch Synthesis."

-Code is coming soon!
+The code is coming soon!

 ### Requirements

 + Ubuntu 18.04
 + Anaconda (Python, Numpy, PIL, etc.)
 + PyTorch 1.7.1
-+ torchvision 0.8.2
++ TorchVision 0.8.2

 ### Results

-Our final results can be downloaded [here](https://drive.google.com/file/d/1iLesbjhFp5oYkOTSKzwgO_wUvTZ61Z9-/view?usp=sharing).
+The results of the baseline methods and our method can be downloaded from [Google Drive](https://drive.google.com/file/d/1iLesbjhFp5oYkOTSKzwgO_wUvTZ61Z9-/view?usp=sharing).

-### Evaluation
+### Evaluation Metrics

-Matlab is requested to compute the FSIM metrics in [compute_fsim.m](https://github.com/Tony0720/Dual-Conditional-Normalization-Pyramid-Network-for-Face-Photo-Sketch-Synthesis/blob/main/compute_fsim.m).

-The evaluation of FID can be referred to [here](https://github.com/mseitzer/pytorch-fid).

-The evaluation of LPIPS can be referred to [here](https://github.com/richzhang/PerceptualSimilarity).
+We provide a [MATLAB code](https://github.com/Tony0720/Dual-Conditional-Normalization-Pyramid-Network-for-Face-Photo-Sketch-Synthesis/blob/main/compute_fsim.m) for calculating the FSIM score.

+We use a PyTorch code from this [repository](https://github.com/mseitzer/pytorch-fid) to calculate the FID score.

+We use a PyTorch code from this [repository](https://github.com/richzhang/PerceptualSimilarity) to calculate the LPIPS score.

 ### Acknowledgments

-This code builds heavily on **[pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)**.
+This code borrows heavily from the **[pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)** repository.
 Thanks for open-sourcing!